julianna-cola/QMEE/README.md

 # Assignment Three: Data Visualization

 The file for this assignment can be found in `DataVisualizationHW.R`.
 It uses the data file `BIO708_EUST_Data_Set.csv` for all analyses.
+Both scripts can be found in the main branch of the QMEE directory.

 # Assignment Two: Data Management